 More Americans are taking responsibility for their own health by exercising more and eating healthier, and they are encouraging children to do the same.
 They want the latest information on health, nutrition, and herbs.
-They are turning to more natural healing techniques to improve their health and vitality, to prevent disease, to boost immunity, to improve mental functioning, and to increase their energy levels so that they can keep up with their increasingly hectic lives and careers.
+They are turning to more natural healing techniques to improve their health and vitality, prevent disease, boost immunity, improve mental functioning, and increase their energy levels so that they can keep up with their increasingly hectic lives and careers.
 There is also great interest in organic foods and gardening and support for sustainable agriculture.
-Many Americans want to reduce toxic chemicals (pollution), and there is concern for the health of the environment.
+Many Americans want to reduce toxic chemicals (pollution), and there is a concern for the health of the environment.

-Respected herbalist, educator, and author Lesley Tierra, L.Ac. (a California State and nationally licensed acupuncturist and herbalist, with a private clinical practice in Santa Cruz, California) is a founding and professional member of the American Herbalists Guild, and a contributing writer and Dean of the East West Herb School.
+Respected herbalist, educator, and author Lesley Tierra, L.Ac. (a California State and nationally licensed acupuncturist and herbalist, with a private clinical practice in Santa Cruz, California) is a founding and professional member of the American Herbalists Guild, and a contributing writer and Dean of the East-West Herb School.
 In her timely, informative, and delightful new workbook, A Kid’s Herb Book, she shares healing wisdom with children and their parents.
 This unique and clever book is a creative blend of practical information, projects, activities, preparations, color-in artwork, stories, lore, interesting herbal tidbits, and original songs about herbs by Michael Tierra (Lesley’s husband, respected herbalist, acupuncturist, and best-selling author).

 The book describes seventeen commonly used herbs that are especially good for children’s ailments.
-It includes information on: use of plants, herbal gardens, medicinal use of flowers, herbal medicines found in kitchens, first aid kits, plant ecology, and herbal tea parties.
-Children and their parents learn the basics of herbs and how to safely treat children’s illnesses through proper use of natural herbal remedies.
+It includes information on the use of plants, herbal gardens, medicinal use of flowers, herbal medicines found in kitchens, first aid kits, plant ecology, and herbal tea parties.
+Children and their parents learn the basics of herbs and how to safely treat children’s illnesses through the proper use of natural herbal remedies.
 The herbs described comprise a common set of household herbal remedies.
 Many are easily obtained and readily available; many are grown in most gardens, backyards, vacant fields, and even in cities.